cbaldock/communitymaps-help/_en/upload-media-files.md

 ## What can be uploaded?

-Every contribution can have pictures and videos attached to it.
+Every contribution can have pictures, videos, also audio files attached to it.
 They can be viewed by anyone who has access to contributions, but only the creator of that contribution and moderators can add new media.

 This additional data can be uploaded either while adding a new contribution, or when the contribution has already been added to the project.
 Also, any media can be removed from the contribution.